Who we are, w

 We find ourselves in a time where individual freedom and equality are threatened by a range of socio-political factors, as well as where overpopulation is causing irreparable damage.
 Technology and the internet have also changed the way how we live, presenting new challenges but also new opportunities.

-The publication uses Afrikaans as a language amongst languages, to transcend cultural boundaries through the telling of alternative narratives; challenging and resisting internal and external racism, populism, patriarchy and toxic masculinity, homophobia, sexism and gender-based violence, restrictive gender norms and harmful dogma.
+The publication uses Afrikaans as a language amongst languages, to transcend cultural boundaries through the telling of alternative narratives; challenging and resisting internal and external racism, populism, patriarchy and toxic masculinity, homophobia, transphobia, body shaming, sexism and gender-based violence, restrictive gender norms and harmful dogma.
 We do this by promoting diverse art, music, literature, design, theatre and culture in broad that progress towards a more equal, accepting and inclusive African society, all whilst having a damn fine time doing it.